ThePhenomenon1/ImageManipulation-/README.md

 against an alien invasion.
 This guru's title is Raykurz.
 As the dark clouds gather, Earth is left with no choice but to prepare.

 When shall Generalissimo Cyborg and his minions make their move?
+Shall Electric Woman, Whirlwind and the Organic Craft of War arrive in time?
 The council of Elders has pored over the Software Scrolls and has spoken.
 The valorous NOHTYPs and the glorious AVAJs have been summoned for duty.

 More spine-tingling information to be released soon on my Superhero / Django Rest Framework web application, powered by AWS:-